A proof of Furstenberg's conjecture on the intersections of $\times p$ and $\times q$-invariant sets: Introduction

 \begin{remark} (1) One deduces Theorem \ref{theorem stronger version of intersection conj} from Theorem \ref{main theorem 1} by using the fact that if $A\subset [0,1]$ is a closed $T_m$-invariant set, then for any $\epsilon >0$, there exists $k\in \N$ and a regular $1/m^k$-self-similar set $\widetilde{A}$ such that $A\subset \widetilde{A}$ and $\dim_{\rm H}A\ge \dim_{\rm H}\widetilde{A}-\epsilon$.
 See Section \ref{section Proofs of the remaining results} for the detailed proof.

-(2) In Theorem \ref{main theorem 1}, we only consider regular $\lambda$-self-similar IFSs, but some of the assumptions can be relaxed.
-For example, the same proof works if the convex open set condition is replaced by the {\em strong separation condition} (SSC).
+(2) In Theorem \ref{main theorem 1}, we only consider regular $\lambda$-self-similar IFSs, but it also works for some other cases.
+For example, the same proof works if the regular condition is replaced by the {\em strong separation condition} (SSC).

 (3) Our approach is purely ergodic theoretical, it is quite flexible and can be extended to more general settings.
 A natural generalization of Theorem \ref{main theorem 1} is to consider intersections of linear and non-linear IFS attractors.
 Under certain natural circumstances, one should expect similar dimension bounds as above for the intersections.
-Our methods could be developed further to treat these problems.
-We will address this in a forthcoming paper \cite{Wu0}.
+We expect that our methods could be developed further to treat these problems.

 (4) Theorem \ref{main theorem 1} has consequences on problems of embeddings between self-similar sets as studied in \cite{FHR}.
 See Section \ref{section Proofs of the remaining results} for details.

 \end{remark}